Speed skiing: History

 Speed skiing dates from 1898 with a run by American Tommy Todd, reported at 87 mph.
 Official records began with an 89 mph run by Leo Gasperl in 1932.
 While training for the 1956 Winter Olympics, American downhiller Ralph Miller is credited with being the first to break 100 mph, at nearly 109 mph in August 1955 at Portillo, Chile, a record which held up for fifteen years.
+In 1978, also at Portillo, American Steve McKinney's run of 200.2 km/h made him the first to break the 200 km/h barrier.

-In 1978, also at Portillo, American Steve McKinney's record-breaking run of 200.2 km/h made him the first to break the 200 km/h barrier.
-It was a demonstration sport at the Albertville 1992 Winter Olympics on the Les Arcs speed skiing course, but was deemed too dangerous after several recorded deaths.
+Speed skiing was a demonstration sport at the Albertville 1992 Winter Olympics on the Les Arcs speed skiing course.
+Michaël Prüfer of France won the men's event and Tarja Mulari of Finland won the women's, with both setting new world records in the process.
+The competition was marked by the death of Swiss athlete Nicolas Bochatay during a training run, which contributed to speed skiing being excluded from subsequent Olympics.

 Description

 Speed skiing is practiced on steep, specially designed courses 1 km in length.
 There are approximately thirty of these courses worldwide, many of them at high altitudes to minimize air resistance.
 The first 300 or 400 m of the course (the launching area) is used to gain speed, the top speed is measured in the next 100 m (the timing zone) and the last 500 m (the run-out area) is used for slowing down and coming to a stop.
 The start point in FIS races is chosen so that, in theory, skiers should not exceed 200 km/h, hence competition is aimed at winning a particular event, not breaking world speed records.
 At pro races, there is no maximum speed and the speed attained is determined by conditions and safety.

 In theory, speeds could continue to increase by using even longer and steeper slopes; this would eventually change speed skiing into something closer to skydiving except with skis rather than a parachute.
 Since a slight bump or gentle turn can easily prove fatal at such speeds, there is little appetite for this.